bombasticSlacks/Aspirant/Game/Combat.md

 ### Combat Turns
 Combat in Aspirant is more structured than standard narrative time, since it is also more high stakes.
 Combat is broken up into combat turns.
 During each 5 second combat turn, you get a personal turn to take an action.

-### Initiative
+### Initiative Value
-Initiative is your INT+ AGI + 1d6.
+Initiative value is your [Initiative](Stats#Initiative)+ 1d6.
 Your initiative value determines what order people will act in when combat happens.
 So even though all characters are acting simultaneously in combat, as an abstraction, people still go in a specific order.

 ### Your Turn
 On Your turn in combat, you can do basically anything that can feasibly be done in 5 seconds.
 You are encouraged to get creative and talk to the GM; however, several common manoeuvres are listed in this chapter for you to use as examples.
 The simple way to think about it though is on your turn, you can either: